collinstechwrite/pands-project/README.md

 •	This section is a simple demonstration that the library Pandas is very effective in extracting the Average / Mean of the data.
 •	It shows the user the code for how this can be done
 •	e.g. CODE USED TO GET THE MINIMUM SIZE OF SETOSA
-# importing pandas as pd

 import pandas as pd
-# Creating the dataframe
 iris = pd.read_csv('IRIS.csv')
-#Used for filtering type column
 iris_setosa = iris.loc[iris['type'] == 'Setosa']
-#Used for calculating averages
 minimum_of_Setosa = iris_setosa.min(axis = 0, skipna = True)
 print("Minimum of Setosa")
 print(pd.DataFrame(minimum_of_Setosa))